dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/proof.md

 ---

 The proof module
-Responsible to start and manage the Proof generation MPC flow Used only for testing the way we launch & manage an MPC flow.
+Responsible for starting and managing the Proof generation for the MPC flow.
+Used only for testing launching & managing an MPC flow.

 -  [Struct `CreatedProofMPCSessionEvent`](#0x3_proof_CreatedProofMPCSessionEvent)